In his book Documentary Film Paul Rotha indentifies four documentary traditions:

 The Naturalist (Romantic) Tradition

 This tradition draws on the observation of life being lived in its own natural environment.
-It involves the filmmaker learning learning about that life and its customs, much as an ethnographer does while in the field.
+It involves the filmmaker learning about that life and its customs, much as an ethnographer does while in the field.
 But this tradition is more than just recording; the assembling of images into a final cut requires close understanding and interpretation.
 Rotha cites Robert Flaherty’s Nanook of the North (1922) and Moana (1926) as examples of this tradition.

 The Realist (Continental) Tradition

-The News-Reel Tradition
+The Newsreel Tradition

 The Propagandist Tradition

 Elements of persuasion occur in a variety of filmmaking traditions, and documentary is no exception.
 Rotha explores how this propaganda tradition occurs in both the Soviet Union and England.
-The purposes of Soviet propaganda were to support the new union, to explain new social beliefs, and to motivate the masses to work in support them.
+The purposes of Soviet propaganda were to support the new union, to explain new social beliefs, and to motivate the masses to support them.
 Rotha cites Sergei Eisenstein’s October (1927) as one example.
 In Britain the desired intentions were more gradual and less overt.
 The British films gave a human face to the working class, showing its members as skilled and showing their contributions as vital to society.
-Rotha cites John Grierson’s Drifters (1929) for another example.
+Rotha cites John Grierson’s Drifters (1929) as an example.

-Source: Rotha, Paul with Sinclair Road and Richard Griffith.
+Source: Rotha, Paul, with Sinclair Road and Richard Griffith.
 Documentary Film.
 New York: Hastings House, 1953.
 [Originally London: Faber and Faber, 1935].
 75-100.